-Recoverability of intercompany receivables Key audit matter description There is significant level of judgement involved in determining the recoverability of the £183 million (2018: £183 million) receivable from group undertakings based on the financial position and future prospects of the group undertakings.
-This takes into consideration a range of factors such as the trading performance of the group undertakings and support available from the wider group where required.
-Further details are included within note 2 to the financial statements around the judgements involved.
-How the scope of our audit responded to the key audit matter We challenged the directors' judgements regarding the appropriateness of the carrying value through obtaining a copy of the latest financial information and our understanding of the future trading performance of the group undertakings and by assessing the ability of the group undertakings to repay these amounts.
+5.1.
+Recoverability of the intercompany receivable

+Key audit matter description

+There is a significant level of judgement involved in determining the recoverability of the £183m (2020: £183m) receivable from group undertakings based on the financial position and future prospects of the group undertakings.
+Our assessment takes into consideration a range of factors such as the trading performance of the group undertakings and support available from the wider group where required.

+See also the accounting policy in Note 2 to the financial statements and the further detail in Note 9 to the financial statements.

+How the scope of our audit responded to the key audit matter

+We challenged the directors' judgements regarding the appropriateness of the carrying value through obtaining a copy of the latest financial information and our understanding of the future trading performance of the group undertakings and by assessing the ability of the group undertakings to repay these amounts.

 We also reviewed the historical accuracy of management's forecasts by comparing the actual results to forecasts.

+Key observations

-Key observations Based on the work performed, we found no matters that were reportable to those charged with governance.
+Based on the work performed we concluded that the intercompany receivable balance is appropriate.

-Our application of materiality
+6. Our application of materiality